Gown

 Since his Ph.D. studies in the early 1990's, George Britovsek has been interested in the catalytic properties of transition metal complexes in homogeneous solution.

-He obtained his M.Sc.-equivalent degree from the Technical University of Aachen, Germany, in 1990.
-During his Ph.D. studies under the supervision of Prof. W. Keim at the same university, he investigated enantioselective co-dimerisation of styrene and ethylene to 3-phenyl-1-butene, catalysed by palladium complexes.
+He earned his M.Sc.-equivalent degree from the Technical University of Aachen, Germany, in 1990.
+During his Ph.D. studies under the supervision of Prof. W. Keim at the same institution, he investigated the enantioselective co-dimerisation of styrene and ethylene to form 3-phenyl-1-butene, catalysed by palladium complexes.

-He was awarded a PhD degree in 1993 and continued his research as a post-doctoral fellow with Prof. K. J. Cavell at the university of Tasmania, Australia.
-During this period between 1994 and mid 1996 he carried out research on the palladium-catalysed co-polymerisation of CO and ethylene.
+He was awarded his PhD in 1993 and subsequently continued his research as a postdoctoral fellow under Prof. K. J. Cavell at the University of Tasmania, Australia.
+Between 1994 and mid-1996, he conducted research on the palladium-catalysed co-polymerisation of CO and ethylene.

-From 1996 until October 2000 he worked as a postdoctoral researcher in the group of Prof. V. C. Gibson FRS at Imperial College, London, where he explored the field of transition metal catalysed olefin polymerisation.
-This research, in collaboration with BP, led to the discovery of a new family of catalysts for the polymerisation of ethylene based on iron and cobalt complexes containing tridentate nitrogen ligands.
-These new catalysts are highly active, easy to prepare and cheap.
+From 1996 to October 2000, he worked as a postdoctoral researcher in the group of Prof. V. C. Gibson FRS at Imperial College London, where he investigated transition-metal-catalysed olefin polymerisation.
+In collaboration with BP, this work led to the discovery of a new family of ethylene polymerisation catalysts based on iron and cobalt complexes bearing tridentate nitrogen ligands.
+These catalysts are highly active, straightforward to prepare, and cost-effective.

-In October 2000 he was appointed as Lecturer in Catalysis at Imperial College.
-In 2017, he was promoted to Professor of Chemistry and his research programme is centred around the issue of Carbon Management: how will we meet our future carbon demands?
-This involves the design and application of catalysts for the functionalisation of alkanes, biomass and CO2, with the aim of exploring their potential as alternative carbon resources for chemical synthesis.
+In October 2000, he was appointed Lecturer in Catalysis at Imperial College.
+He was promoted to Professor of Chemistry in 2017.
+His research programme centres on the challenge of carbon management—specifically, how we can meet future carbon demands.
+His work focuses on the design and application of catalysts for the functionalisation of alkanes, biomass, and CO₂, with the aim of assessing their potential as alternative carbon resources for chemical synthesis.

 Present Appointments